What we do

 - Stewart Island Flights

-The majority of emergency ambulance funding is from the Government.
+The majority of emergency ambulance funding is from the Government and ACC levied accounts.

-Emergency ambulance services are funded by Te Whatu Ora and ACC.
-The balance is funded through donations, fundraising and, in the case of St John, charging people who use an ambulance for part of the cost (this only applies to medical patients).
+Emergency ambulance services are funded by Te Whatu Ora (for medical patients) and ACC (for injured patients).
+The balance is funded through donations, fundraising and, in the case of St John, charging people who use an ambulance for a small part of the cost (this only applies to medical patients).

 What we expect from our providers

 Standards and accreditation